openebs-archive/openebs-docs/docs/benefits.md

 <br>

 :::tip
-For information on how OpenEBS is used in production,  visit the [use cases](/docs/next/usecases.html) section or see examples of users and their stories on the OpenEBS Adopters section [here](https://github.com/openebs/openebs/blob/master/ADOPTERS.md) where you can also share your experience.
+For information on how OpenEBS is used in production,  visit the [use cases](/docs/next/usecases.html) section or see examples of users and their stories on the [OpenEBS Adopters section](https://github.com/openebs/openebs/blob/master/ADOPTERS.md), where you can also share your experience.
 :::

 ### Open Source Cloud Native Storage for Kubernetes